CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

 ### Step 4: Load the encryption keys

 The Crypt4GH GUI require that you define a _sectret key_ and _public key_ for encryption.
-Here the actual encryption is done with the public key and the secret key is used only for signing the encrypted file.
-The encryption signature can be later on used to verify, who has created the ecrypted file.
-Due to this the secret and public key are not always from the same key pair.
+The actual encryption is done with the public key and the secret key is used only for signing the encrypted file.
+The encryption signature can be later on used to verify, who has created the encrypted file.
+Due to this the secret and public keys are not always from the same key pair.
 If you will use the encrypted data yourself, then you should use your own secret and public keys, but if you are encrypting the data for some one else, thet you should use your private key and the recivers public key.

 1. Click on _Load My Private Key_ button.
-1. Select your private key (name_surname.crypt4gh.key).
+1. Select your private key (username_crypt4gh.key).
 1. Click on _Open_.
 If the upload is successful, the tool will show the current path in the title bar.
-1. Next, click on _Load Their Public Key_ button and select your public key (name_surname.crypt4gh.pub), or your collaborator public key if you need to share the encrypted data.
+1. Next, click on _Load Their Public Key_ button and select your public key (usernmae_crypt4gh.pub), or your collaborator public key if you need to share the encrypted data.
 1. Click on _Open_.

 ![DEnScreenshot_6](./images/SDEnScreenshot_6.png)